 |55-221||221 Rock -1, 2||Vee-Jay NVD2-716 [CD]|

 Session information from Lord, except for the piano and organ credits, which were supplied by ear (Lord has Dean on piano only).
-Dean may have been playing organ on his live gigs for a while, but this is his first recording session on the instrument.
+Dean may have been playing the organ on his live gigs for a while, but this is his first recording session on the instrument.
 On his Vee-Jay outings, Dean would sometimes play piano with one hand and organ with the other; he can be heard doing so on "Why Don't Chu?" and "221 Rock."
-Lord notes that the 55 prefix was attached to these tracks even though they were actually cut at the end of 1954.
-Actually, according to Allan Moss, his copy of Vee-Jay 125 shows the (correct) 54- prefix.
+Lord claims that the 55 prefix was attached to these tracks, even though they were cut at the end of 1954.
+But every copy of Vee-Jay 125 we have seen shows the (correct) 54- prefix.
 Vee-Jay 141 also shows the 54's.